Archive for the ‘Happiness News’ Category

 Always Try To Do Your Best, Be Your Best, Follow The Best Path You Know

 No matter how things turn out, you know you did your best and you could do no more.
-Your conscience will be clear.
-This is central to all happiness and spiritual success.
+You are blameless and your conscience will be clear.
+A clear conscience is central to all happiness and spiritual success.

 Forgiveness and Happiness